AmeryGration/pymimic/README.md

 A pure-Python implementation of linear prediction intended for use in curve-fitting and the emulation of expensive computer experiments.

-To access the documentation, open the file ``docs/build/html/index.html`` in a web browser.
+Acces the documentation at `Read the Docs <https://pymimic.readthedocs.io/en/latest/>`_.